Editing Data

 Merging Items

-Section titled “Merging Items”Koito allows you to merge two items, which means that all of that item’s children (for artists: albums, tracks and listens; for albums: tracks and listens; etc.) will be assigned to a different item, and the old item will be removed.
+Section titled “Merging Items”Koito allows you to merge two items, which means that all of that item’s children (for artists: albums, tracks and listens; for albums: tracks and listens; etc.) will be assigned to a different item, and the old item will be deleted.

 For this example, we will use the incredible track Tsumugu by the Japanese artist とた (Tota).
 Here we can see there two versions of the track, one in Japanese and one romanized.
 I only want to keep the Japanese one.
 So, just navigate to the page for the Japanese-titled track, open the Merge Items menu (the third editing option), search for the track we want to be merged, and click “Merge Items”.
 A text will appear in the UI to clarify which track is the primary and which will be merged into it.